 We haven't even touched on shopping yet.

 Get your credits cards ready.
 Crystals offers some of the largest designer stores in the city.
-It's not everyday you see a two-story Louis Vuitton store.
+It's not every day you see a two-story Louis Vuitton store.
 In fact, this is the largest Louis store in the country.
-Imagine the selection of purses you can choose from!
-This store also carries a wide selection of clothing, shoes and accessories.

 Speaking of two floors, Holly Golightly would have loved the mall's two-story, 10,000-square-foot Tiffany & Co.
 Within this massive space, you'll find bracelets, diamond rings, necklaces, earrings and everything sparkly.